Roommate Expense Tracker

 Clear summaries when it is time to talk

-When you need to ask for repayment, you have the balance and history instead of relying on memory.
+When you need to ask for repayment, you have the balance and timeline instead of relying on memory: entries, partial payments, shared statements, follow-ups, and exports stay easier to check.

 If timing or wording is the hard part, Money Conversations and Smart Money Check-Ins help turn the real balance into a calmer next step.